- On October 29, 2017, the behavioral health world said its saddened goodbyes to Clarissa Nina Castellano.

 A pet project of Clare’s we never had the opportunity to develop is literally a pet project.
 Clare’s dog, a Chihuahua named Hamlet, brought her such joy and comfort that she felt peers living alone would also benefit from having a canine companion.
 Clare’s wish was to partner with the City of Albuquerque to match shelter dogs with peers.
 This is still a project for our chapter to pursue, although under her guidance the project would have come to fruition much sooner and would have been successful right from the start.

-Clare’s tenure as DBSA Albuquerque’s Provider Advisor was far too short in terms of the amount of time she served.
+Clare’s tenure as STS Albuquerque’s Provider Advisor was far too short in terms of the amount of time she served.
 In terms of the manner and magnitude of her contributions to our chapter, our peer members, and our community, Clare has changed DBSA Albuquerque deeply and eternally.
-It is not an exaggeration stating Clare Castellano is the finest provider advisor DBSA Albuquerque has had the honor of collaborating with in the three decades we have been a DBSA chapter.
+It is not an exaggeration stating Clare Castellano is the finest provider advisor DBSA Albuquerque has had the honor of collaborating with in the three decades we have been (previously) a DBSA chapter.

 Our community is left with a void that will never be filled.
 When Clare passed last October, our chapter did not lose a colleague, we lost our cherished friend and the kindest soul.
 Clare Castellano, among all her wonderful qualities, is irreplaceable.